Inconsistency thresholds for incomplete pairwise comparison matrices: Generalised thresholds for the consistency ratio

 \section{Generalised thresholds for the consistency ratio}

-As we have argued in Section~\ref{Sec4}, the value of the random index $RI$ depends not only on the size $n$ of the incomplete pairwise comparison matrix but on the number of its missing elements $m$, too.
-Thus the random index is computed according to the following procedure (cf.\ Definition~\ref{Def25}): \begin{enumerate} \item Generating an incomplete pairwise comparison matrix $\mathbf{A}$ of size $n$ with $m$ missing entries above the diagonal such that each element above the diagonal is drawn independently and uniformly from the Saaty scale \eqref{Saaty_scale}, while the place of the unknown elements above the diagonal is chosen randomly. \item Checking whether the graph $G$ representing the incomplete pairwise comparison matrix $\mathbf{A}$ is connected or disconnected. \item If graph $G$ is connected, optimisation problem \eqref{EV_optimisation} is solved by the algorithm for the $\lambda_{\max}$-optimal completion \citep[Section~5]{BozokiFulopRonyai2010} with restricting all entries in $\mathbf{x} \in \mathbb{R}^m_+$ according to Method~\ref{Method2} in Remark~\ref{Rem1} to obtain the minimum value of $\lambda_{\max} \left( \mathbf{A(x)} \right)$. \item Computing and saving the consistency index $CI \left( \mathbf{A(x)} \right)$ based on Definition~\ref{Def24}. \item Repeating Steps~\ref{Step1}--\ref{Step4} to get 1 million random matrices with a connected graph representation, and calculating the mean of the consistency indices $CI$ from Step~\ref{Step4}. \end{enumerate}
+As we have argued in Section~\ref{Sec4}, the value of the random index $RI_{n,m}$ probably depends not only on the size $n$ of the incomplete pairwise comparison matrix but on the number of its missing elements $m$, too.
+Thus the random index is computed according to the following procedure (cf.\ Definition~\ref{Def25}): \begin{enumerate} \item Generating an incomplete pairwise comparison matrix $\mathbf{A}$ of size $n$ with $m$ missing entries above the diagonal such that each element above the diagonal is drawn independently and uniformly from the Saaty scale \eqref{Saaty_scale}, while the place of the unknown elements above the diagonal is chosen randomly. \item Checking whether the graph $G$ representing the incomplete pairwise comparison matrix $\mathbf{A}$ is connected or disconnected. \item If graph $G$ is connected, optimisation problem \eqref{EV_optimisation} is solved by the algorithm for the $\lambda_{\max}$-optimal completion \citep[Section~5]{BozokiFulopRonyai2010} with restricting all entries in $\mathbf{x} \in \mathbb{R}^m_+$ according to Method~\ref{Method2} in Remark~\ref{Rem1} to obtain the minimum of $\lambda_{\max} \left( \mathbf{A(x)} \right)$ and the corresponding complete pairwise comparison matrix $\mathbf{\hat{A}}$. \item Computing and saving the consistency index $CI \left( \mathbf{\hat{A}} \right)$ based on Definition~\ref{Def24}. \item Repeating Steps~\ref{Step1}--\ref{Step4} to get 1 million random matrices with a connected graph representation, and calculating the mean of the consistency indices $CI$ from Step~\ref{Step4}. \end{enumerate}

 Our central result is reported in Table~\ref{Table2}, which is an extension of Table~\ref{Table1} to the case when some pairwise comparisons are unknown.
-The values in the first row, which coincide with the ones from Table~\ref{Table1}, confirm the integrity of the proposed technique to compute the thresholds for Saaty's inconsistency index.
-The role of missing elements cannot be ignored at all commonly used significance levels as reinforced by t-test.
+The values in the first row, which coincide with the ones from Table~\ref{Table1}, confirm the integrity of the proposed technique to compute the thresholds for the consistency index $CI$.
+The role of missing elements cannot be ignored at all commonly used significance levels as reinforced by the t-test: for any given $n$, the values of $RI_{n,m}$ are statistically different from each other.